swk426/swk426.github.io/_posts/2021-01-18-how_to_interpret_the_confusion_matrix.markdown

 ## Wrap up

 In this blog, I have covered the interpretation of the confusion matrix and related terms.
 In next blog, I will be covering the actual practice of confusion matrix in machine model with code along in python.
+[Confusion Matrix Code Along](https://swk426.github.io/confusion_matrix_code_along)

 ![](https://images.unsplash.com/photo-1533601017-dc61895e03c0?ixid=MXwxMjA3fDB8MHxzZWFyY2h8Mnx8dG8lMjBiZSUyMGNvbnRpbnVlZHxlbnwwfHwwfA%3D%3D&ixlib=rb-1.2.1&w=1000&q=80)